fsalinas26/sellix-api-wrapper/README.md

 ```

 ### editProduct(id, custom_fields)
 Edits a specific product by ID.
-Use custom_fields to declare the arguments to edit.
+Use fields to declare the fields to edit.
 [See Sellix Documentation on Product Arguments](https://developers.sellix.io/documentation#product-edit)
 ```javascript
 API.editProduct("95619023",{"Title":"New Title","Price":25.99,"Serials":["AU9103PQE","GQOU3QLWE"]}).then(res=>{